NC Civil Rights Trail Application Information

 Applicant Submission and Notification Periods

 During acceptance periods, applications will be accepted on a rolling basis.
-The Round V applications cycle will begin on April 1, 2023 and applications will be due by September 29, 2023.
+The Round VI applications cycled through January 1, 2024 and ended June 14, 2024.

 If your application does not result in a marker award, you may re-apply up to one time.